What the assessment involves

 - is a written consisting of 120 questions

-- is paper-based (except the radiology assessment, which is computer-based)
+- is paper-based (except the histopathology and radiology assessment which are computer-based)

 - lasts two hours.

 You should choose the assessment closest to your most recent specialty area.
 If you don't currently practise in a specialty area you can choose the foundation paper assessment.

 There are 12 assessments:

 The specialty assessments test minimal competence in all aspects of the specialty.
 We set questions at the level of a doctor with one year of experience on a training pathway working within the relevant scope of practice.

 The foundation paper is based on the curriculum for the Foundation Programme.
 This is a two-year training programme that bridges the gap between medical school and specialty / general practice training.